Highly Efficient 3D Human Pose Tracking from Events with Spiking Spatiotemporal Transformer: Experiments

-\aftersubsection Although this dataset covers a variety of motions, as illustrated in Fig.~\ref{fig:poses-tsne}, the potential domain gap between synthetic and real events data remains an open question.
-In this section, we aim to aim to demonstrate the value of our proposed synthetic SynEventHPD dataset.
-We select five models from Tab.~\ref{tab:pose-estimation} including one ANN model (\textit{ResNet-GRU}~\cite{kocabas2019vibe}), one mixed model (\textit{SEW-ResNet-TF}) and three SNN models (\textit{SEW-ResNet}~\cite{fang2021deep}, \textit{MA-SNN}~\cite{yao2023attention} and \textit{Ours}).
-All models are evaluated on the real MMHPSD test set, but are trained using either the real MMHPSD train set, the synthetic SynEventHPD dataset or a combination of both synthetic dataset and the real train set.
+Although this dataset covers a variety of motions, as illustrated in Fig.~\ref{fig:poses-tsne}, the potential domain gap between synthetic and real events data remains an open question.
+In this section, we aim to demonstrate the value of our SynEventHPD dataset.
+We select five models as baselines, including one ANNs model (\textit{ResNet-GRU}~\cite{kocabas2019vibe}), one mixed model (\textit{SEW-ResNet-TF}) and three SNNs models (\textit{SEW-ResNet}~\cite{fang2021deep} and \textit{Ours}).
+All models are evaluated on the real MMHPSD test set, but trained using either the real MMHPSD train set (\textit{Real}), the synthetic SynEventHPD dataset (\textit{Syn}) or a combination of both synthetic dataset and the real train set (\textit{Real\&Syn}).
+Furthermore, to further illustrate the effectiveness of our proposed dataset, we employ the domain adaptation (DA)~\cite{sun2023domain} to mitigate the potential domain gap that may arise during the training of hybrid datasets.

 The quantitative results are displayed in Tab.~\ref{tab:pose-estimation-syn}.
 It is evident that, compared to models trained using the real MMHPSD train set, the pose errors are generally higher for models trained on the synthetic SynEventHPD dataset.
-This is largely due to the domain gap between the synthetic and real events, which results in inferior performance when training only on synthetic data and then evaluating on real data.
-However, after combining both real and synthetic datasets for training, all the models in Tab.~\ref{tab:pose-estimation-syn} achieve improved performance compared to using either the real MMHPSD train set or the synthetic SynEventHPD dataset alone.
-This highlights the effectiveness of our proposed SynEventHPD dataset.
-We also present qualitative results in Fig.~\ref{fig:web_demo}, illustrating the performance of our model trained solely on the synthetic SynEventHPD dataset and applied to unseen scenarios.
-The left two examples show predictions on synthetic events generated from webcam videos, while the right example displays test results on real data.
-Despite being trained on the synthetic dataset, our model still demonstrates its generalization ability and applicability.
+This is largely due to the domain gap between the synthetic and real events, leading to inferior performance when training only on synthetic data and then evaluating on real data.
+However, after combining both real and synthetic datasets for training, all the models in Tab.~\ref{tab:pose-estimation-syn} achieve improved performance compared to training with either the real MMHPSD train set or the synthetic SynEventHPD dataset.
+After applying a recent domain adaptation approach~\cite{sun2023domain} during SNNs training, a noticeable improvement can be observed when compared with vanilla hybrid dataset training.
+This observation further demonstrates the effectiveness of our proposed SynEventHPD dataset.